Select Page

 Thousands of well-intentioned Christians have failed at hosting a small group.
-Their heart was right.
+Their hearts were right.
 The house was scrubbed top to bottom.
 They even prayed!
-Yet, no one showed up.
-Or the meeting was a snooze fest.
+Yet no one showed up, or the meeting was a snooze fest.
 I want to share some secrets on how to host an awesome small group.

-Small groups are meetings scheduled outside of a normally scheduled worship service.
-These groups meet as a supplement and addition to Sunday worship.
-There are four specific priorities for an awesome small group: doctrine, fellowship, breaking of bread, and prayer.
+Small groups are meetings scheduled outside of a typically scheduled worship service.
+They meet as a supplement to Sunday worship.
+Four specific priorities for an awesome small group are doctrine, fellowship, breaking of bread, and prayer.

 Horizon Christian Fellowship — San Diego, CA

-I surrendered my wretched life to Christ on Father’s Day of 1992 at Horizon Christian Fellowship.
-The next week I began attending a small group.
+I surrendered my wretched life to Christ at Horizon Christian Fellowship on Father’s Day of 1992.
+The following week I began attending a small group.
 I showed up not knowing anything about God.
-My biggest fear was that someone would ask me to pray or read something out of the Bible.
+My biggest fear was that someone would ask me to pray or read something from the Bible.

 I observed.

 The group was discussing Nehemiah.
 I found the whole thing fascinating.
 People were meeting in homes (normal people) and talking about Jesus.
-Nothing stuffy.
-No one shaking down the saints for an extra dollar.
+There was nothing stuffy, and no one was shaking down the saints for an extra dollar.
 It was amazing to me.

 Unfortunately, the next few churches I attended (I moved to Michigan) didn’t have small groups.
 We eventually moved to Illinois and became entrenched in a church that did small groups well.